ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 Completeness is determined based on the extent to which information represented helps produce the right amount of understanding.
 It is measured on a scale from No relevant data to all relevant data.
 The visualization here provides no information about the number of people in a particular industry even though it's a focal point of the article and the data set.
 It would be useful to also provide some information about full-time and part-time employees.
 The use of a spherical graphic is a good way of enuring that visually, the gender gap between and women is not missed.

 **Perceptability**
 Perceptability is measured based on the ease with with the information and the graphic can be assimilated by the viewer.
-This is measured on a scale from Unclear and difficult to Clear and easy
+This is measured on a scale from Unclear and difficult to Clear and easy.

 **Truthfulness**